A version of this article appeared on April 22, 2016.

 Contribution Limit: Per IRS guidelines, lifetime contributions cannot exceed the amount necessary to provide education for the beneficiary.
 What this actually means varies widely by state and by plan--anywhere from $235,000 to over $500,000 for non-prepaid tuition plans.
 Deduction amounts vary by state, and gift tax may apply to very high contribution amounts.

 Withdrawal Flexibility: Medium.
 Investors can withdraw (aftertax) contributions without taxes or penalty, but withdrawals must be made on a pro rata basis of contributions/investment earnings.
 If the investment earnings portion of the withdrawal is not used for qualified education expenses it will incur taxes and a 10% penalty.
 Those withdrawing funds for nonqualified expenses may also be required to pay back any state tax deduction they've received on contributions.
 As an alternative to taking non-qualified withdrawals, investors can change the beneficiary of a plan, as long as the new beneficiary is a family member of the former beneficiary.

 Investment Flexibility: Low.
 Investors in 529 plans must choose their investments from a preset menu offered by the plan.

 Required Distributions: None.

 Pros: High allowable contribution amounts, state tax breaks on contributions, and tax-free compounding and withdrawals.
 The plans reduce the financial-aid impact compared with money held in the student's name.

-Best for: Individuals who are aiming to stash a significant sum for college while also enjoying tax benefits.
+Best for: College savers of any income level who want to save a significant sum for college while also enjoying tax benefits.

 Tax Benefit: Tax-free compounding; tax-free withdrawals for qualified educational expenses.